getreu/tp-note/tests/multi-user/README.md

 - `TPNOTE_TEST_FOREIGN_USER` — the foreign account (default `tpnote-peer-test`).
 - `TPNOTE_TEST_PORT` — base TCP port (default `28390`; case 2 uses `+1`).
+- `TPNOTE_TEST_BIN` — path to the `tpnote` binary under test.
+When set (and the path exists) it is used verbatim, bypassing the `target/debug` → `target/release` → `cargo build` lookup.
+Use it to test an installed binary, e.g. `TPNOTE_TEST_BIN=/nix/profile/bin/tpnote ./run-tests`.
+The viewer always runs as the current user; the foreign account only needs SSH reachability, not access to this binary.

 Exit status: `0` all-passed or skipped, `1` a check failed.